siemens/ix/.changeset/khaki-moles-cry.md

 <meta name="ix:legacy-icons" content="false" />
 ```

-In addition the warning is removed is no icon component is provided.
+In addition the warning is removed if no icon component is provided.